 The major difference between timber and aluminium windows – apart from the obvious material differences – is maintenance.
 Aluminium windows need minimal attention throughout their lifespan.
 Timber windows, on the other hand, need regular care to stay functional.
 For the ‘weekend warrior’ DIY-ers out there, this isn’t so much of a burden.
 For most people, however, staying on top of a bi-annual window and door maintenance inspection schedule is unlikely to offer much appeal.

 It’s important to consider whether you’ll undertake this or whether you’ll employ the services of a professional (highly recommended).
-If you’re taking it on yourself, you’ll need time to familiarise yourself on how to clean and maintain windows properly, as well as the expertise to get it right.
+If you’re taking it on yourself, you’ll need time to familiarise yourself with how to clean and maintain windows properly, as well as the expertise to get it right.
 Mistakes can be costly and may even result in new windows being required.
 This isn’t being overly dramatic, either.
-Using the wrong primer for the wood or forgetting to prepare the window properly can result in rot setting in a few months down the line.
+Using the wrong primer for the wood or forgetting to prepare the window properly can result in a rot setting in a few months down the line.
 You’ll also need the tools and materials to do this properly which can be expensive if you’re new to the game.

 If someone else is doing it, it’s critical they’re qualified and experienced.
-Trying to claim compensation due to bad workmanship from a handyman months or years later can be a tough discussion.
+Trying to claim compensation due to bad workmanship from handyman months or years later can be a tough discussion.

 Read our previous blog post to find out more about the maintenance requirements of different window types and materials.